Revision to and extension of approval of an information collection; comment request.

 Abstract: The Plant Protection Act (PPA, 7 U.S.C.
 7701 et seq.) authorizes the Secretary of Agriculture, either independently or in cooperation with States, to carry out operations or measures to detect, eradicate, suppress, control, prevent, or retard the spread of plant pests, such as citrus canker, that are new to or not widely distributed within the United States.

-Citrus canker is a plant disease that affects plant and plant parts, including fresh fruit of citrus and citrus relatives (family Rutaceae).
+Citrus canker is a plant disease that affects plants and plant parts, including fresh fruit of citrus and citrus relatives (family Rutaceae).
 Citrus canker can cause defoliation and other serious damage to the leaves and twigs of susceptible plants.
 It can also cause lesions on the fruit of infected plants and cause infected fruit to drop from trees before reaching maturity.
 The aggressive A (Asiatic) strain of citrus canker can infect susceptible plants rapidly and lead to extensive economic losses in commercial citrus-producing areas.

 We are asking the Office of Management and Budget (OMB) to approve our use of these information collection activities, as described, for an additional 3 years.